kevgo/vscode-markdown-ide/DEVELOPMENT.md

 - click on the `play` icon
 - open folder > choose a different folder than the current one

+To print to the _debug console_ of the hosting VSCode instance: `console.log`

 Local installation:

 - <code type="make/command">make package</code>